-9)what are the worst kind of plots ,according to Aristotle? episodic
+9)what are the worst kind of plots ,according to Aristotle? episodic which the episodes or acts succeed one another without probable or necessary sequence"

-10)what does episodic mean?
+10) what does episodic mean?

-11)what ties the events together in that kind of plot? the fact that they happen to the same person
+11) what ties the events together in that kind of plot? the fact that they happen to the same person

-12) what should playwrights and poets stay away from ? coincidence and the irrational should not be too brief should have a lot on incidents and themes those incidents and themes should be brought together in organic unity it should be universal and significant
+12) what should playwrights and poets stay away from ? coincidence and the irrational